chocksaway/chocksaway/README.md

 + Data and Messaging: Postgres, MongoDB, Redis, RabbitMQ, MinIO, streaming integrations
 + Systems and Practices: REST/gRPC APIs, event-driven messaging, async/reactive systems, ETL pipelines, production debugging (Linux), observability, security champion, multi-tenancy, performance tuning

-Automation and DevOps advocate *(you don't want to pass it to Ops, unless it's documented, they will pass it gracefully back).*

 Love "Getting Started" demos and tutorials, which are running in thirty minutes :)

 - 🔭 My current side-projects are a [p2p](https://github.com/chocksaway/p2p) network simulator and [gitcopyrestore](https://github.com/chocksaway/gitcopyrestore) which allows GitHub repository files which have been changed locally, to be copied, or restored.